BizArk/BizArk3/BizArk.Core/README.md

 ## Utilities

 - **StringTemplate** If you like string interpolation in C# but need to use it for a non-interned string, StringTemplate might be of use to you.
 You can create a template using property names instead of indexes.
+[Additional Details](./Util/StringTemplate.md)
 - **ObjectUtil** Can convert an object into a property bag (a string/object dictionary).
 Can convert from dictionary, DataReader, DataRow, or POCO.
 - **ObjectDictionary** Wraps an object and provides an IDictionary interface for accessing its properties.
 - **BitMask** Provides a wrapper around an integer that easy access to the different bits.
 It is expected that you derive a custom class from BitMask and provide properties for each of the bits.
 The properties should call GetBit and SetBit with the appropriate bit number, starting with 0.